ismaeelbashir03/OrderBookSimulation/README.md

 ## Overview

 This project is a market simulation that implements an order book with agents that can trade.
+The agents will trade using procedurally generated data.
 The simulation will be extended to include various market conditions such as bullish and bearish trends.

 ## Features

 - **Order Book**: An order book that supports adding, cancelling and modifying Market Orders, and FoK orders with a matching algorithm.
-- **Agents**: (Upcoming) Agents that can place and cancel orders in the market.
+- **Procedural Agents**: Can run simulated agent orders on exchange for any number of days.
 - **Market Conditions**: (Upcoming) Simulations of different market conditions such as bullish and bearish trends.